Testing the USB2Rig Interface with Direwolf

 Practical Observations

-Android detected the interface immediately as a USB audio device.
+USB2Rig was detected immediately as a USB audio device.

 No additional drivers were required.

-Audio levels were fairly forgiving, but transmit audio needed minor adjustment in APRSdroid.
+Audio levels were fairly forgiving, but audio levels needed minor adjustments to get better results.

 The interface remained stable during long APRS beacon intervals.